Bachelor of Arts (Honours) in Product Design Innovation SE202

 What will I be able to do when I finish the course?

-Graduates of Product Design Innovation at Institute of Technology Carlow, have membership in the IDI, Institute of Designers of Ireland.
+Graduates of Product Design Innovation at SETU, have membership in the IDI, Institute of Designers of Ireland.

 Our graduates are employed across a wide range of sectors, from services and manufacturing to hi-tech and pharmaceuticals.
 Specialisms include: product and industrial design consultancy; furniture and environmental design; visual communications; packaging and the print sectors; web; digital technologies and user-experience (UX).